4.9 Star Rating All-American Pest Control Reviews 1193 Reviews

 The following prevention tips can help to reduce the chance of a roof rat infestation occurring on your property:

-• Remember roof rats are climbers; trim back trees, bushes, and other landscaping away from the exterior of your home.
+• Remember that roof rats are climbers and act accordingly by trimming back trees, bushes, and other landscaping elements so they don’t touch the exterior of your home.

 • Remove easy access to water sources by repairing leaky pipes and drains.
-Make sure that gutters are working properly.
+Make sure that gutters are working properly and are not clogged.

 • Keep clutter to a minimum in attics, closets, and other storage areas.